 Welcome to the first and longest running website maintained by a professor at Georgetown University.
-I am the Founding Director of Georgetown's Communication, Culture & Technology Program (CCT), and have been a professor at Georgetown for over 25 years.
+I am the Founding Director of Georgetown's Communication, Culture & Technology Program (CCT), and have been a professor at Georgetown for 30 years.
 I set up the first website at Georgetown in 1993, and began developing websites for courses in 1994.
-When I launched the CCT Program in 1995-96, I began developing individual sites for each graduate course with web syllabi, readings, and lecture notes, and this site has become my archive of courses, lectures, essays, and presentations for students and those interested in the fields I work in.
+When I launched the CCT Program in 1995-96, I began developing custom-designed sites for each course with web syllabi, readings, and lecture notes, and this site has now become my archive of courses, lectures, essays, and presentations for students and those interested in the fields I work in.

 Current Courses and Seminars

 - CCTP-711: Computing and the Meaning of Code

 - CCTP-820: Leading By Design: Design Principles and Socio-Technical Systems